abhiabhi0/obsidan-programmerCave/Interview Prep/Microservice Architecture/JSON Web Token (JWT).md

 3. **Signature**:
     - Ensures the integrity of the token and that it hasn't been tampered with.
-    - Created by encoding the header and payload and signing them with a secret or private key.
+    - <mark class="hltr-g">Created by encoding the header and payload and signing them with a secret or private key</mark>.
     - Example:
         ```
         HMACSHA256(